Deidre Watkinson

-Deidre Ann Watkinson also spelt Deirdre (born 1941), is a female former athlete who competed for England.
+Deidre Ann Watkinson also spelt Deirdre (born 4 June 1941), is a female former athlete who competed for England.

 Biography

 Watkinson finished second behind Joy Grieveson in the 440 yards event at the 1965 WAAA Championships.

-She represented England and won a silver medal in the 440 yards, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.
+She represented the England team and won a silver medal in the 440 yards, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.